kevalshah2005/VR-Interaction-Project/README.md

 # VR Interaction Project
-This is a small Unity project to learn basic interactions with VR in Unity, such as button presses and audio.
+This is a small Unity project for me to learn basic interactions with VR in Unity, such as button presses and audio.

 ### Built With